mathewgomas-alfred/mathewgomas.io/reference_manual/layers_and_masks/fill_layer_generators/multigrid.rst

 ~~~~~

 Line Width
     The width of the outlines of the rhombs in image pixels.
-Due the way the rhombs are drawn, there is still a hairfine line visible at 0 px.
+Due to the way the rhombs are drawn, there is still a hairfine line visible at 0 px.
 Connector Lines
     This optionally draws lines between the different sides of the shape.
 This is typically used to show that a specific tiling has certain matching rules, but it also gives cool looking results.